-The bank co-owns various sector companies via equity interests in DLR Kredit A/S, PRAS A/S, BankInvest Holding A/S, Sparinvest Holding A/S, Egnsinvest Holding A/S, Letpension A/S, PBS Holding A/S, Multidata Holding A/S, Værdipapircentralen A/S and Bankdata.
+The bank co-owns various sector companies via equity interests in DLR Kredit A/S, PRAS A/S, BankInvest Holding A/S, SparInvest Holding A/S, EgnsInvest Holding A/S, Letpension Holding A/S, Nets Holding A/S, Swift, Multidata Holding A/S, Værdipapircentralen A/S, Bankernes Kontantservice A/S and Bankdata.

 These holdings are comparable with the wholly owned subsidiaries of major banks, and the equity interests are thus not deemed to be a part of the bank's share risk.
 The bank also holds a small portfolio of listed shares.

 The bank's policy is to maintain a low share risk.
-The daily management of the bank's share portfolio is undertaken by the securities department, while monitoring of the lines and reporting to the board of managers and the board of directors are performed by the service and support department.

-The bank's holding of listed shares etc. amounted to DKK 28.0 million at the end of 2009 against DKK 32.8 million at the end of 2008.
-The holding of sector shares and other holdings was DKK 228.7 million at the end of 2009 against DKK 214.6 million at the end of 2008.
+The daily management of the bank's share portfolio is undertaken by the securities department, while monitoring of the lines and reporting to management and the board of directors are performed by the service and support department.
+The bank's holding of listed shares etc. was DKK 12 million at the end of 2011 against DKK 25 million at the end of 2010.
+The holding of sector shares and ownership interests was DKK 237 million at the end of 2011 against DKK 232 million at the end of 2010.

-As will be evident from the figure below, the bank's share exposure (excluding sector shares and others holdings) as a percentage of the shareholders' equity has been modest, thus documenting the bank's objective of maintaining a low share risk.
+As will be evident from the figure below, the bank's share exposure (excluding sector shares and ownership interests) as a percentage of the bank's equity has been modest, thus documenting the bank's objective of maintaining a low share risk.